saezlab/ontograph/docs/about.md

 # About

-This project was created by Edwin Carreño.
+This project was created by Saezlab and Scientifc Software Center.